awsdocs/iam-user-guide/doc_source/access_policies_manage-attach-detach.md

 + For more information about permissions boundaries, see [Permissions boundaries for IAM entities](access_policies_boundaries.md)\.
 + For general information about IAM policies, see [Policies and permissions in IAM](access_policies.md)\.
 + For information about validating IAM policies, see [Validating IAM policies](access_policies_policy-validator.md)\.
 + The number and size of IAM resources in an AWS account are limited\.
-For more information, see [IAM and STS quotas](reference_iam-quotas.md)\.
+For more information, see [IAM and AWS STS quotas](reference_iam-quotas.md)\.

 ## View identity activity<a name="attach-detach_prerequisites"></a>